What Is a Parlay & How Do Parlay Bets Work? [Video]

 Four of your picks, all afternoon games, got off to great starts and held up.
 Your bet now rides entirely on the late game.
 If your pick wins you’re taking home a huge payday.
 If they lose, however, your ticket is headed for the trash.

-Half an hour before kickoff you’re biting your nails wondering if you should hedge.
+Half an hour before kickoff, you’re biting your nails, wondering if you should hedge.
 Why?
-Because if you place a bet against yourself in the final game you can guarantee overall profit for the day.
+If you place a bet against yourself in the final game, you can guarantee the overall profit for the day.

 Imagine the last part of the parlay was just a coin flip that paid 1:1.